MarkM2000/LAP-Attics-Mantels/README.md

 # LAP-Attics-Mantels
 Date started: January 7, 2025

-Will include maps of attics and mantels.
+Includes maps of attics and mantels.